FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/sftp_troubleshoot.md

 ## Check updates to the configuration (delay)

-The parameters used by SFTP in CFTPARM and CFTPART files are loaded in memory when Transfer CFT{{< TransferCFT/transfercftname  >}} starts and updated every 10 seconds if there is a change in the file.
+The parameters used by SFTP in CFTPARM and CFTPART files are loaded in memory when {{< TransferCFT/suitevariablesTransferCFTName  >}} starts and updated every 10 seconds if there is a change in the file.

 <span id="Perform"></span>

 ## Perform a trace

 If you were not able to remedy the issue as described in the previous sections, you may want to perform an SFTP trace.
-After performing the following commands, you must restart Transfer CFT{{< TransferCFT/transfercftname  >}}.
+After performing the following commands, you must restart {{< TransferCFT/suitevariablesTransferCFTName  >}}.

 ```
-Windows
+{{< TransferCFT/PrimaryforWindows >}}
 set XTRACE_CFT_SFTP_LEVEL=5
 set XTRACE_OUTPUT_FILENAME=sftptrace.txt

-UNIX{{< TransferCFT/unix >}}
+{{< TransferCFT/suitevariablesUNIX >}}
 export XTRACE_CFT_SFTP_LEVEL=5
 export XTRACE_OUTPUT_FILENAME=sftptrace.txt
 ```